Medical Education Glossary

 Continuing Medical Education

-Required education physicians must complete after their residency and/or fellowship to maintain their licenses.
-These education requirements ensure that physicians remain up to date in their fields.
+Education physicians must complete after their residency or fellowship training to maintain their licenses.
+These education requirements ensure that physicians remain current in the latest developments in their fields.